jkim50104/OpenReal2Sim/openreal2sim/preprocess/README.md

 If we have GT info, e.g., depth image, known intrinsics, calibrate the predicted depth and camera info to GT.
 This step is optional and is needed only when ground truth image is provided.

+### Record3D Usage

+Record3D is an iOS app that can record rgb, depth and camera info.
+If you want to use Record3D to record the data, please make sure that the image width is larger than image height, and export the data as r3d format in the library section of the app.

+In our practice, we find that the depth and camera info may be too noisy to use for reconstruction.
+Therefore, we only use the rgb images and the first frame depth.
+The first frame depth is fed into PromptDA for resolution alignment.

 ## Outputs